 Variables:

-• C is the cost of the awning
+- C is the total estimated upfront cost of the awning ($)

-• W is the width of the awning
+- W is the width of the awning (ft)

-• L is the length of the awning
+- L is the projection/length of the awning (distance out from the wall) (ft)

-• P is the price per square foot
+- P is the price per square foot ($/ft²)

-To calculate the cost of an awning, multiply the width by the length, then multiply the result by the price per square foot.
+To calculate the cost of an awning, multiply the width by the projection/length to get the area in square feet, then multiply the result by the price per square foot.
 Add any additional installation or customization costs to the total.
+(If you measured in inches, meters, or centimeters, convert dimensions to feet first so the area matches $/ft².)

 What is an Awning Cost?

-An awning cost refers to the total amount of money spent on purchasing, installing, and maintaining an awning.
-This cost can vary greatly depending on several factors, such as the type of awning (manual or motorized), the material used (fabric, aluminum, etc.), the size and design of the awning, and the labor cost for installation.
-Additional costs may also include any necessary permits, accessories like sensors or lights, and future maintenance or repairs.
+An awning cost refers to the amount of money spent on purchasing and installing an awning, and it can vary greatly depending on several factors, such as the type of awning (manual or motorized), the material used (fabric, aluminum, etc.), the size and design of the awning, and the labor cost for installation.
+Additional costs may also include any necessary permits and accessories like sensors or lights.
+Ongoing maintenance or future repairs are real expenses too, but the calculator on this page is intended to estimate upfront cost (you can include expected maintenance only if you add it as an additional cost).
 For instance, a simple manual retractable awning made of fabric may cost a few hundred dollars, while a large, custom-designed motorized awning made of high-quality materials could cost several thousand dollars.
-Therefore, it’s important for homeowners to consider all these factors and get multiple quotes before deciding on an awning.
+Therefore, it's important for homeowners to consider all these factors and get multiple quotes before deciding on an awning.

 How to Calculate Awning Cost?